 Fact no.37: Touched by the gesture, Krishna vowed to repay the debt to her.
 There is also a mention of Kunti tying a rakhi to her grandson Abhimanyu.

-Fact no.38: Along with the promise of love and protection the festival has taken on rich and expensive colour, with designer rakhis being the norm.
-Jewellery and other costly items have replaced the more humble gifts that the brothers used give in the past.
+Fact no.38: Along with the promise of love and protection the festival has taken on rich and expensive color, with designer rakhis being the norm.
+Jewelry and other costly items have replaced the more humble gifts that the brothers used to give in the past.

-Fact no.39: It has also been said that Lord Yama and his sister Yamuna also practiced Raksha Bandhan.
+Facts about Raksha Bandhan 39: It has also been said that Lord Yama and his sister the Yamuna also practiced Raksha Bandhan.